Flutter localization and internationalization i18n with examples

 }

-Also note that we are providing locale here, and read the currently set locale from the provider.
+Here, we’re providing the locale and reading the current locale from the provider.

 Creating a locale switcher

-So, our provider is now complete; therefore, create a locale_switcher_widget.dart file in the app/widgets folder.
-Add the following imports inside it:
+Now, create a locale_switcher_widget.dart file in the app/widgets folder.
+Add these imports:

 import 'package:flutter/material.dart';